Bachelor of Computer Science (Advanced) Mid-Year Entry

 N/A N/A International students 13 25.5% All students 51 100.0%

 CRICOS 075810A Intake February and July.
 Students commencing in July may have a slightly limited selection of courses.

 English Language Requirements

 Australian Year 12 SACE Stage 2: Mathematical Methods (if studied from 2017 onwards.
 If studied year 12 prior to 2017, the equivalent subject was called Mathematical Studies).
-IB: Mathematics (SL grade 4/HL grade 3) International Qualifications Mathematics
+IB: Mathematics (SL grade 4/HL grade 3) MathTrackX is an online bridging program available as a recognised alternative to Mathematical Methods.
+International Qualifications Mathematics